 Open the fridge and have your child point out how certain ingredients are measured.
 For example, how is milk measured?
 How is ham weighed?

 Too hard for your child to understand the concept of hundreds and thousands?
 Use ice cream sticks or bars that come in those box packaging in supermarkets to help them instead.
 Children love ice cream shopping so this is an activity your child will definitely enjoy.
-Let your child know how many sticks one box has, and get him/her to calculate the days when you will need to visit the supermarket again.
+Let your child know the amount of sticks one box contains, and get him/her to calculate the days when you will need to visit the supermarket again.
 Next time, your child will start to calculate even before deciding to buy that ice cream.
 Another good skill to have, isn’t it? 😉